Build your credit history

 Credit cards aren't a bad product in themselves, but in the wrong hands they can be.

 The best cards normally require a decent credit history but there are cards that are designed for people with a poor credit history or a thin credit file.
-If you've little track record, it's likely you'll need to start off with these.
 Yet because people using them are more risky for lenders, they make the cards quite expensive – interest rates of 34.9% are common.

 But if you use these cards sensibly, you won't ever need to pay this interest rate.
-Ideally, you'll use it for planned, budgeted normal spending each month, pay it off in full on time, and reap the credit file benefits – doing this shows you can use credit responsibly and pay it all back.
+Ideally, you'll use it for planned, normal spending each month, pay it off IN FULL on time, and reap the credit file benefits – doing this shows you can use credit responsibly.
 Check our guide for the Best credit (re)build cards.

 WARNING: If you don't have financial discipline, don't do this.
 Credit cards very easily allow you to spend more than you can pay back, even ones that have a low credit limit.